kimchicoffee/Pokemon-List/README.md

 # JC The King of Pokemon masters#

-## JC's pokemon collection list. ##

-## It's for the people who's interested in JC's pokemon collection list ##

 ## Summary ##
-  > The app would display a list with JC's each pokemon's name, numbers, locations
+  > It's for the people who's interested in JC's pokemon collection list.
+The app would display a list with JC's each pokemon's name, numbers, locations

 <!--
 > This material was originally posted [here](http://www.quora.com/What-is-Amazons-approach-to-product-development-and-product-management).
 It is reproduced here for posterities sake.